Home / Guides / How to Replace Toner

 Toner cartridges are plastic, metal, and residual powder — and they don't belong in a landfill, where the powder can leach and the shell takes centuries to break down.
 Recycling is genuinely easy:

-Need Toner Right Now?
+Need Toner or Help Identifying the Right Supply?